CV

 Are soft skills and transferable skills the same thing?

 While closely related, transferable skills often include both hard and soft skills.
-Soft skills specifically refer to interpersonal and personal qualities.
+Soft skills specifically refer to interpersonal skills and personal qualities.
 Transferable skills are skills that individuals can apply across various roles and industries.

 How can I improve my soft skills?